Tiramisu77/CoinWatcher-Vanilla/README.md

 `npm run build`

-After this you can go to `dist` directory and open `index.html` in your browser to run the app with `file://` protocol, or run any available server tool to serve it locally, for example with `npx serve`
+After this you can go to `dist` directory and open `index.html` in your browser to run the app with the `file://` protocol, or run any available server tool to serve it locally, for example `npx serve`

 ### Credits